Israel conducts rare strike outside Damascus amid sectarian tensions in Syria

 Other groups simultaneously opened fire on civilian and security vehicles in nearby areas.
 Recent violence left at least 11 people dead and dozens injured.

-Syria’s top Muslim cleric Osama al-Rifai has called on all Syrians to keep calm and not escalate the situation.
+Syria’s top Sunni-Muslim cleric Osama al-Rifai has called on all Syrians to keep calm and not escalate the situation.

 Two local journalists in Damascus told CNN on condition of anonymity due to security concerns that the clashes in Sahnaya broke out between fighters loyal to the Syrian government and militiamen from the Druze minority.